roboto84/canary/README.rst

 canary
 =================

-Simple command line tool that recursively transverses path given for all video files of a certain pixel height
+Simple command line tool that recursively transverses path given for all video, image, or text files of a specified criteria.

 Installation
 ------------